Personal injury protection (PIP) Coverage (AKA no-fault insurance)

 - South Dakota

-How does personal injury protection/no-fault insurance work?
+How does personal injury protection/no-fault insurance claims work?

 In states without no-fault coverage, typical insurance claims may be paid out as follows: